azureossd/azureossd.github.io/_posts/2022-09-10-fix-yarn-ESOCKETTIMEDOUT-with-.yarnrc-configuration-file.md

 ## Yarn Configuration

-One way to add arguments to yarn without directly changing the `yarn install` directly is to utilize the Yarn configuration file.
+One way to add arguments to yarn without directly changing the `yarn install` is to utilize the Yarn configuration file.
 Those files are `.yarnrc` or `.yarnrc.yml` for v1.x and v2+ respectively.

 *As of this publication Oryx is utilizing Yarn Classic, v1.X.*